 For building developers, these properties provide an overall high cost savings in terms of heating and cooling, as well as reducing installation, manufacturing and transportation costs.
 This in turn minimizes green house gases emissions and environmental damage.
 The ease of attaching the panels to a building’s sub-structure adds to its popularity.

-In addition, aluminium sheets can be anodized in a variety of colours and finishes (e.g. roof coating) that can be used to create exceptionally beautiful structural designs without becoming excessively expensive.
+In addition, aluminium sheets can be anodized in a variety of colours and finishes that can be used to create exceptionally beautiful structural designs without becoming excessively expensive.

 Disadvantages of aluminium composite panels

-The disadvantage of plastic cores is that they not fireproof and have been implicated in the spread of fire to whe buildings where the panels are usually located.
-ACPs with mineral wool cores provides a solution to this potential fire hazard.
+The disadvantage of plastic (PE) cores is that they are not fireproof and have been implicated in the spread of fires in buildings where such panels are used.
+ACPs with mineral-filled or mineral wool cores offer a safer alternative by significantly reducing fire risk.

 Polycarbonate uses